canada-ca/PCTF-CCP/public-sector-profile/recommendation-draft/Readme.md

 *	During this final iteration we have been diligent in ensuring that in addition to persons, organizations is incorporated comprehensively into the framework.
 As such, discussions, and definitions have been changed to reflect the broader scope to include organizations and relationships.

-Our immediate priorities as a working group are:
+Our immediate priorities as a public sector working group are:

-1. To develop a recommendation statement that we, as a working group and through consensus can provide to the IMSC for endorsement.
-I will be preparing in the coming days and will circulate for review and comment,
+1. To develop a recommendation statement that we, as a working group and through consensus can provide to the Identity Manaement Sub-Committee (IMSC) for endorsement.

 2. To address the thematic issues in Appendix D of the recommendation draft.
-These issues essentially form the basis of our road map and efforts as a working group going forward.
+These issues essentially form the basis of the road map and efforts as a working group going forward.

 To conclude,  we have a solid piece of work here, but the effort continues to engage and communicate with our stakeholders.
 Equally important, is to ensure the validity and applicability of the framework that it meets our needs and by extension, the needs of Canadians

-These thematic issues are summarized below:
+The thematic issues in Appendix B are excerpted below:

 ### Thematic Issue 1: Defining the PCTF